llm-tools/embedJs/README.md

 npm install chromadb
 ```

--   Set Chhroma database as your choice of `vectorDb`
+-   Set Chroma database as your choice of `vectorDb`

 ```TS
 .setVectorDb(new ChromaDb({ url: 'http://localhost:8000' }))